SergiusTheBest/kmtest/README.md

-# KTest: kernel-mode C++ unit testing framework in BDD-style
+# KmTest: kernel-mode C++ unit testing framework in BDD-style
 # Introduction
 There is a lack of unit testing frameworks that work in OS kernel.
 This library closes that gap.
 ## Features